mkondratek/git-machete-blog-post/blog.md

 ## Take a look at your repository from a new perspective with Git Machete Plugin!

-Git and IntelliJ-based software are currently one of the most important tools in software development.
-The version control system provided with the JetBrains's IDE products allows performing pretty much all everyday VCS actions directly via the IDE.
-Despite the many benefits of the provided IDE and VCS integration, the state of more extensive (in terms of branch count) repositories presented in Git Log often gets non-intuitive and difficult to interpret.

 Creating and maintaining small, focused, easy-to-review PRs is a comfortable and desired approach for both the authors and, especially, the reviewers.
 We created a plugin that eases the management of 2+ branches in the repository